I SPOTTED this tree just

-I saw that the Nantwich-born herbalist lists the Acer (the Latin name) or Maple (the English as he wrote, as one of the plants that were growing in gardens in his days and that of the Townsend House walled garden.
+I saw that the Nantwich-born herbalist lists the Acer (the Latin name) or Maple (the English as he described it, as one of the plants that were growing in gardens in his days and probably that of the Townsend House gardens.

 search confirmed that the walled garden plant was a Japanese Maple,